chriswudev/template/README.md

 4. As you work, commit changes to your local copy of this repo

+5. When you are done create a pull request to the original repo at https://github.com/Wandr-Inc/template

 You can add more features if you would like but it is not necessary.
 Quality over quantity

 ### More Info